Mega-Fi/megafi-docs/landing/docs/dex/pools.md

-# MegaPools
+# Pools

 Token pair liquidity pools that enable instant swaps on MegaFi.
-MegaPools use concentrated liquidity to achieve superior capital efficiency compared to traditional constant-product pools.
+Pools use concentrated liquidity to achieve superior capital efficiency compared to traditional constant-product pools.

 ## At a Glance